 Dubai is world-renowned for its luxury shopping, opulent architecture, lavish lifestyle, and its unique mix of traditional and modern vibes.
 The city is among the world’s top tourist destinations—but what is it like to actually live in Dubai?
 These three expats are giving us the details.
-(Read a longer account of why a watchmaker set up shop in Dubai here.)

 On Dubai’s creative side:

 “Before we started the d3 project [Dubai Design District] in 2012, we were hearing from tourists that it was hard to access work originating here.
 In November 2015, we completed the first phase of the district: 2 million square feet of space with concept and niche shops, galleries, and workshops for artists, including the product designer Aljoud Lootah.